AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 #### Select sandbox

-When selecting **Adobe Experience Platform** as data source, you must select the sandbox which includes the audiences that you will be importing.
+After selecting **Adobe Experience Platform** as data source, you must select the sandbox which includes the audiences that you will be importing.

 ![Select sandbox for importing audiences](/help/assets/setup/add-manage-audiences/import-audiences-select-sandbox.png)